REFFLY: Melody-Constrained Lyrics Editing Model: Experiments setup

-\textbf{Qualification Task} is conducted to select qualified annotators with 1) adequate expertise in song and lyric annotation, and 2) reliable focus on the Mechanical Turk platform.
-Additional details on the qualification task are provided in Appendix \ref{app:qual}.

-{\textbf{Annotation Task}} Our annotation process is comparative, with annotators reviewing groups of songs produced by various systems that share the same melody and title.
+\paragraph{Annotation Task} We conducted a qualification task to select annotators with expertise in song and lyric annotation on Mechanical Turk.
+Additional details on the qualification process are provided in Appendix \ref{app:qual}.
+Our annotation process is comparative, with annotators reviewing groups of songs produced by various systems that share the same melody and title.
 All baseline models were assessed.
 At least three workers annotated each song, rating the lyrics' quality on a 1-5 Likert scale across five categories.
 For musicality, the workers assessed \textbf{prosody} (whether prominent words were exaggerated by melody), \textbf{intelligibility} (whether the lyric content was easy to understand when listen to it), and \textbf{singability} (how clearly the lyrics could be understood).
 In terms of text quality, they evaluated \textbf{coherence} and \textbf{creativity}.
+Annotators evaluated \textbf{structural clarity} (whether the verse-chorus structure is clear) structural-aware generation and assessed \textbf{translation quality} in song translation.
 The average inter-annotator agreement in terms of Pearson correlation was 0.69.